Double Bangs at IceCube as a Window to the Neutrino Mass Origin

 where $\alpha,\beta$ are neutrino flavor indices, and $\Delta m^2$, $L$, and $E_\nu$ are the neutrino mass-squared difference, baseline, and energy, respectively.
 Further, $\theta_p$ and $\theta_d$ are the values of the mixing angle at production and detection scales, while $\eta$ is a CP-violating parameter which, unlike in the standard scenario, is already present in the toy model featuring two neutrino species \cite{Babu:2021cxe}.
 One can infer from \cref{eq:1} that, irrespective of the value of $\eta$, there is a nonvanishing flavor transition probability at a distance of $L$=$0$.
 The effects from novel sources of CP violation and zero-baseline transition probabilities are both crucial for this work, where we focus on studying the manifestation of RG effects at the IceCube experiment \cite{IceCube:2016zyt}.

-In this Letter, we will specifically show that RG effects can enhance the high-energy tau neutrino flux at neutrino telescopes compared to the expectation in the absence of new physics.
-We will consider both atmospheric and astrophysical neutrinos, where the appearance of tau neutrinos from the former arises exclusively from zero-baseline flavor transitions, characteristic of scenarios with RG running as discussed above.
+In this Letter, we show that RG effects can increase the high-energy tau neutrino flux at neutrino telescopes compared to the prediction without new physics.
+We demonstrate this using the variant of the scotogenic neutrino mass model introduced in Ref.~\cite{Babu:2021cxe}.
+We consider both atmospheric and astrophysical neutrinos, where the appearance of tau neutrinos from the former arises exclusively from zero-baseline flavor transitions, characteristic of scenarios with RG running as discussed above.
 An excess of tau neutrinos implies that more ``double bang'' events are expected to be recorded in the detector.
 These events consist of two spatially separated showers, typically displaced by $\sim 50 \text{ m/PeV}$: the first originates from a tau neutrino charged-current interaction that produces a tau lepton, while the second arises from the subsequent decay of the tau lepton after propagating a macroscopic distance.
-We will present a statistically significant excess of new physics-induced double bangs for a number of benchmark scenarios from a variant of the scotogentic model of neutrino mass introduced in Ref.~\cite{Babu:2021cxe}.
-Before turning to the details of this analysis, let us note the complementarity of our approach with Refs.~\cite{Coloma:2017ppo,Coloma:2019qqj,Atkinson:2021rnp}, where new physics-induced double bangs are generated by the production of heavy right-handed neutrinos that decay after propagating macroscopic distances.
+Before turning to the details of our analysis, let us note the complementarity of our approach with Refs.~\cite{Coloma:2017ppo,Coloma:2019qqj,Atkinson:2021rnp}, where new physics-induced double bangs are generated by the production of heavy right-handed neutrinos that decay after propagating macroscopic distances.
 In our scenario, new physics particles are not directly produced but enter only through loop diagrams that yield the RG running of the PMNS matrix.\\

 \textbf{The Model.} We consider a variant of the scotogenic model~\cite{Ma:2006km} with a $U(1)$ lepton number symmetry that was introduced in Ref.~\cite{Babu:2021cxe}.
 This model contains a new Higgs doublet $H_1$, three right-handed neutrinos $N_R$, and a complex scalar singlet $\varphi$. $H_1$ and $N_R$ are odd under a $\mathbb{Z}_2$ symmetry, while the lepton number assignments of the newly introduced fields are $(H_1,N_R,\varphi)=(0,+1,-2)$.
 The relevant part of the Lagrangian reads